 CBD Starts With Hemp

 In the United States, industrial hemp does come from the same family of plants as marijuana, Cannabis sativa L. The critical difference is the THC content.
 By federal law, no hemp in the U.S. may contain more than 0.3 percent THC.
 You could smoke a whole truckload of hemp, and it wouldn’t do the trick.
 That’s not why it's cultivated.

-Industrial hemp in the U.S. is grown to make consumer goods, parts are produced to supply physical hemp products like cloth, rope, or several other things.
-Companies like cbdMD, take industrial hemp and extract all the helpful cannabinoids and terpenes to make CBD oil products like tinctures, gummies, or topicals.
+Industrial hemp in the U.S. is either grown for fiber to make goods like cloth, rope, or even plastics or is bred for high CBD content.
+Companies like cbdMD take industrial hemp and extract all the helpful cannabinoids and terpenes to make CBD oil products like CBD tinctures, CBD gummies, or CBD topicals.

-Will CBD Oil Show Up On a Drug Test?
+Can You Fail a Drug Test Due to CBD?
 The Extraction Process Is an Important Factor

 When trying to figure out if CBD oil will show up on a drug test, it’s important to look at the extraction method.
-For CBD oil tinctures and other products, there are two main types of CBD oil.
-The first is a full spectrum oil, and the second is broad spectrum.
-When talking about CBD oil and drug testing, it’s essential to know the difference.
-Check out cbdMD’s blog and other resources for answers to questions like what is CBD and more.
+For CBD tinctures and other products, there are three types of CBD extract that are typically used:

 Full spectrum CBD oil contains all of the cannabinoids, terpenes, and other compounds naturally present in the plant, including THC.
 That’s why it’s known as a pure extract.
 While a full spectrum extract does have potential benefits, there are definite drawbacks.